Skip to content

 Evidence suggests that HIIT, when compared to moderate-Intensity cardiovascular training (MICT), has similar or better influences on ventricular and endothelial function (2) and peak rate of oxygen consumption (VO2peak) (3).
 Although there is ample evidence indicating that HIIT is more advantageous for body composition and cardiorespiratory fitness than MICT for all age groups, HIIT has shown positive results among individuals with obesity (4), cardiovascular disease (2), metabolic syndrome (3), type 2 diabetes (5), hypertension (6), and sarcopenia (7).
 HIIT can achieve more improvement in abdominal obesity and aerobic ability than MICT (8).

 HIIT with body weight requires nothing more than your own determination and resolve.
-A typical BLACKOUTTM class will include explosive plyometric movements to dynamic bodyweight exercises.
+A typical BLACKOUT class will include explosive plyometric movements to dynamic bodyweight exercises.
 All exercises prescribed can be easily modified to accommodate individuals of all fitness levels, making it accessible to beginners and seasoned athletes alike.
-But perhaps the most compelling aspect of our BLACKOUTTM classes lies in its profound physiological effects.
-Unlike traditional steady-state cardio, which primarily targets the aerobic system, HIIT, in our case BLACKOUTTM, stimulates both aerobic and anaerobic pathways, leading to enhanced fat burning, increased metabolic rate, and improved muscular endurance.
+But perhaps the most compelling aspect of our BLACKOUT classes lies in its profound physiological effects.
+Unlike traditional steady-state cardio, which primarily targets the aerobic system, HIIT, in our case BLACKOUT, stimulates both aerobic and anaerobic pathways, leading to enhanced fat burning, increased metabolic rate, and improved muscular endurance.

 However, it's important to acknowledge that HIIT may not be suitable for everyone.
 Individuals with certain medical conditions or physical limitations should exercise caution and consult with a healthcare professional before embarking on a HIIT programme.
 Pregnant women, individuals with cardiovascular issues, and those recovering from injuries may need to modify their workouts or explore alternative forms of exercise.